gdarid/gridz/README.md

 Gridz is a Python tool used for generating images

-There is a stramlit application here : [Gridz](https://gdarid-gridz.streamlit.app/)
+There is a streamlit application here : [Gridz](https://gdarid-gridz.streamlit.app/)

 Please have a look at the "sample_images" folder to see examples of generated images